-Course Purpose: The purpose of this course is to introduce students to the major theories and concepts in life span development including the physical, cognitive, and psychosocial changes that occur from conception till death.
+Course Purpose: The purpose of this course is to introduce students to the major theories and concepts of social psychology.

-Course Requirements: To maximize the potential to successfully complete this course, the student should attend all class meetings, complete all homework assignments in a timely manner, and complete all examinations including the final exam.
-Internet courses require the work to be completed in specific time periods.
+Course Requirements: To maximize the potential to successfully complete this course, the student should attend all class meetings, complete all assignments in a timely manner, and complete all assessments/examinations.

-Course Evaluation: Please see the instructor's course information sheet for specific items used in evaluation student performance.
+Course Evaluation: Please see the instructor's course information for specific items used in evaluating student performance.